MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 When you have successfully created your account, studio, and first game, Game Manger opens in the dashboard for your Title.

-The next time you log in, Game Manager will open the **My Studios and Titles** page.
-From there you can select a Title to open its dashboard.
-For a detailed introduction to the features of Game Manager, see [Game Manger reference](reference.md)
+The next time you log in, Game Manager opens the **My Studios and Titles** page.
+From there, you can select a Title to open its dashboard.
+For a detailed introduction to the features of Game Manager, see [Game Manger reference](reference.md).

+Many API calls require a TitleId, which is the string ID found beneath the title of your game.
+In the following dashboard, the title is "My Game" and TitleId is "1DB79."

 ![Studios and Titles screen.](media/quickstart/my-studios-titles.png)